 Hypertension is a chronic disease which is constantly on the increase throughout the world.
 It is now the leading cause of morbidity and mortality according to the World Health Organization.
 This disease, whose consequences can be severe, can be controlled well if detected early and treated appropriately.

-The two numbers given by your doctor are those of the pressure when the heart contracts and when the heart relaxes.
-For simplification purposes, they are no longer given as millimetres of mercury but as centimetres of mercury and must not exceed 14 for the top number and 9 for the bottom number.
-When your doctor takes your blood pressure and announces 12/8, it means that all is well, your blood pressure is within normal limits.
+The numbers given by your doctor are those of the pressure when the heart contracts and when the heart relaxes.
+They are given as millimetres of mercury and must not exceed 140 for the top number and 90 for the bottom number.
+When your doctor takes your blood pressure and announces 120/80, it means that all is well, your blood pressure is within normal limits.

 Hypertension increases the risk of heart failure, myocardial infarction, obliterating arteriopathy of the lower limbs (narrowing of the arteries that supply blood to the legs) and renal insufficiency.